fossasia/susi_installer/docs/development_device_handout.md

 * Connect your computer or mobile phone to the SUSI.AI hotspot using the password "password".
 * Open http://10.0.0.1:7070/setup which will show you the set-up page as visible below:
 ![SUSI.AI Wifi Setup](images/SUSI.AI-Wifi-Setup.png "SUSI.AI Wifi Setup")
 * Put in your Wifi credentials.
 For an open network set an empty password.
-If The device should connect automatically to any open network, leave SSID and password empty.
+The device should connect automatically to any open network, leave SSID and password empty.
 * Click on "Reboot Smart Speaker"
 * Wait for re-boot of the speaker, SUSI will say "SUSI has started" as soon it is ready.
 * If you want to return to the installation process (i.e. to configure another network), you can reset the device by pushing and holding the button for at least 7 seconds (a beep sounds is played).